jakedaly97/WSAA-assignments/README.md

 To get started with this project:

 1. Ensure you have an up-to-date version of Python installed on your system.
-2. Download or clone the "PFDA" repository from GitHub.
+2. Download or clone the "WSAA-assignments" repository from GitHub.
-3. Each program corresponds to a specific week's task.
-Users are encouraged to modify the scripts to further improve their functionality.

 ---